On or around 07/24/2020 (Court's order of dismissal)

 The Complaint alleges that throughout the Class Period, Defendants made materially false and misleading statements regarding the Company’s business, operational and compliance policies.
 Specifically, Defendants made false and/or misleading statements and/or failed to disclose that: (i) the TIVO-3 trial was inadequately designed to address the OS concerns regarding AVEO’s lead candidate drug, tivozanib, from the TIVO-1 trial presented in the June 2013; (ii) tivozanib had insufficient survival data to meet FDA approval following its initial 2013 rejection; (iii) this lack of sufficient survival data would put tivozanib at greater risk of delayed FDA approval; and (iv) as a result, AVEO’s public statements were materially false and misleading at all relevant times.

 On April 12, 2019, the Court issued an Order transferring this action to the District of Massachusetts.
 On May 6, the Court issued an Order appointing Lead Plaintiff and Counsel.
 Lead Plaintiff filed an amended Complaint on July 24.
+Defendants filed a Motion to Dismiss the amended Complaint on September 27.
+On July 24, 2020, the Court issued an Order granting Defendants' Motion to Dismiss.

 Company & Securities Information